YYL7/Workshops/CNTK -Microsoft Cognitive Toolkit/CNTK4-Time Series-LSTM/README.md

 # Introduction
 CNTK (Microsoft Cognitive Toolkit), is a deep learning framework developed by Microsoft Research.
 Microsoft Cognitive Toolkit describes neural networks as a series of computational steps via a directed graph.

 LSTM, which stand for Long Short-Term Memory, are a particular type of recurrent neural networks that got lot of attention recently within the machine learning community.
 In a simple way, LSTM networks have some internal contextual state cells that act as long-term or short-term memory cells.
+LSTM is widely used for sequential type of data.

 # Problem Statement
 This project is going to demonstrate how to use CNTK to predict future values in a time series using LSTMs by simulating dataset.